News

 Burnfield’s 20th Birthday Bash.

-In celebration of the Canton of Burnfield’s 20th year, members came together at the Hervey Bay Botanical Gardens to show off their latest garb, fight, learn and of course feast.
+In celebration of the Canton of Burnfield’s 20th year, members came together at the Hervey Bay Botanical Gardens on 16th July 2022 to show off their latest garb, fight, learn and of course feast.
 A scavenger hunt was held in the gardens and was really well received.
 The winning team won the Black Knight trophy and have bragging rights until we meet again next year.